manishkumar8312/cp-notes/README.md

 ### CP-31 800 Sheet
 A collection of 800-rated problems from Codeforces for systematic practice:
+- Ambitious Kid
 - Cover in Water
+- Don't Try to Count
 - Doremy's Paint 3
 - Game with Integers
+- Goals of Victory
 - Halloumi Boxes
+- How Much Does Daytona Cost
 - Jagged Swaps
 - Line Trip
+- United We Stand
+- Sequence Game (B)

 ### Number Theory